tenondvpn/NMFT/README.md

 # NMFT

-A Copyright-Preserving Data Trading Protocol based on NFT and AI-powered Merkle Feature Tree
+A Copyrighted Data Trading Protocol based on NFT and AI-powered Merkle Feature Tree